 Associate/Full Professor of Electrical Engineering

-Position Overview: The Department of Electrical Engineering at Merrimack College invites applications for a tenure-track faculty position at the advanced rank (Professor or Associate Professor) with tenure or credit towards tenure as appropriate.
-Preference given to candidates with teaching experience in some or all of the following courses: electric power systems, power electronics, discrete time signals and systems, DSP, and Verilog/VHDL.
-Candidates should demonstrate, in order of importance, a commitment to excellence in teaching, to research and to service.
+The Department of Electrical Engineering at Merrimack College invites applications for a tenure-track faculty position at all ranks, with tenure or credit towards tenure as appropriate.
+Candidates should be able to teach a broad range of undergraduate EE courses.
+Candidates with three or more years teaching of experience given preference.
+Also required, in order of importance, a commitment to excellence in teaching, to research and to service.
 A Ph.D. in Electrical Engineering or closely related discipline is required.
+Helpful characteristics of the successful candidate include experience in leadership roles, curricular innovation, recruiting, and retention.
 The anticipated start date for the position is fall 2018.

 Merrimack College is a private, selective, comprehensive institution.
 The College offers 90 undergraduate programs in liberal arts, science and engineering, business, and education.
 The past several years have been a period of extraordinary growth for the engineering programs at Merrimack, including a newly renovated student innovation space and laboratories.
 The Department’s B.S.
 Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The department has recently introduced a power engineering concentration.
 In addition, the EE department is home to the newly created Computer Engineering program.
 Merrimack’s undergraduate engineering programs have been ranked by U.S. News and World Report as among the best in the country among institutions whose highest engineering degree offered is a bachelor’s or master’s.